Towards Continual Expansion of Data Coverage: Automatic Text-guided Edge-case Synthesis: Experiment

 As summarized in Table~\ref{tab: mAP-small}, our proposed method consistently outperforms both baselines across all experimental settings.
-When augmenting the dataset once (v1), our method achieves the highest mAP and, more importantly, the highest mAP w/o TP.\footnote{Note that the model trained on train-\textit{D} + naive v0 serves as the reference for calculating the mAP w/o TP.
-Accordingly, we measure this metric exclusively for subsequent iterations of data augmentations.} This result demonstrates that the data generated by our pipeline is more effective at correcting the baseline model's specific weaknesses compared to both naively generated data and data from manually engineered prompts.
+To establish a competitive baseline, we define v0 as the initial iteration of data augmentation, where the train-\textit{D} is expanded five-fold using the naive strategy.
+This naive v0 dataset serves as the common starting point for all subsequent augmentation experiments.
+When augmenting the dataset further in the next iteration (v1), our method achieves the highest mAP and, more importantly, the highest mAP w/o TP.\footnote{Note that the model trained on train-\textit{D} + naive v0 serves as the reference for calculating the mAP w/o TP.
+Accordingly, we measure this metric exclusively for subsequent iterations of data augmentations.}

+This result demonstrates that the data generated by our pipeline is more effective at correcting the baseline model's specific weaknesses compared to both naively generated data and data from manually engineered prompts.
 In contrast, other baselines show diminishing returns, suggesting that simply increasing data volume without targeting specific weaknesses is a less efficient strategy.
 For a class-wise and tag-wise analysis of the model performance to inspect the effect on dataset bias, please refer to Appendix~\ref{sec: class-wise} and \ref{sec: tag-wise}, respectively.

-Furthermore, this performance advantage is maintained and even extended through a second iteration of data augmentation (v2).
-The consistent improvement of the proposed method highlights the efficacy of the self-improving loop, which progressively discovers and mitigates model blind spots.

-Finally, we conducted transferability analysis introduced in recent data-centric approaches \citep{lowell2018transferable, ji2023randomness, go2023transferable}.
-In Table~\ref{tab: mAP-large}, we reported the performance of YOLOv11-[medium, large] trained on the dataset curated with YOLOv11-small, where the dominance is maintained.
-For details, please refer to Appendix~\ref{sec: transfer}.